 Before beginning the process of autism assessment, it is essential for you to understand the potential difficulties and challenges your child may face when completing required tasks or attending interviews so that you can support them in having a positive experience.

 The autism spectrum is complex and symptoms cannot be determined by your child completing a single, straightforward test.
 For this reason, child autism assessments typically involve a series of evaluations and tests performed by multidisciplinary teams or specialists during 2-3 appointments.

-A comprehensive developmental evaluation process is performed by a developmental paediatrician, child psychologist, speech-language pathologist, or an occupational therapist.
+A comprehensive developmental evaluation process is performed by a developmental pediatrician, child psychologist, speech-language pathologist, or occupational therapist.
 The process involves observation, structured tests and you will also be required to fill out questionnaires and provide required inputs regarding your child’s behaviour and development.

 While different mental health professionals use a variety of assessment tools and techniques, the guidelines laid out by The National Autism Plan for Children specifies that the autism assessment for children should include: